Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 After you have setup Xen, DRAKVUF and Windows, we need to create a proper environment to run and analyse malware logs.
 For setting up the system for automatic log generation we need to perform the following steps:

-1. Install different softwares e.g. Chrome browser, some compilers, Microsoft .NET framework, setup windows media player, etc. The main point is to make the VM look like a actual physicall machine.
+1. Install different softwares e.g. Chrome browser, some compilers, Microsoft .NET framework, setup windows media player, etc. The main point is to make the VM look like a actual physical machine.
 Also many of malware executables requires some other applications to run on.
 2. After you have installed all the softwares and packages you need to make it vulnerable purposely.
-This is done by Disabling Windows defender, update and firewall and also making changer to UAC policies.
-This step is important for executing malware without failure and in admin aproval. <br> ***You can refer to this guide to make your VM vulnerable.*** <br> [Guide for making VM vulnerable](/Installation_instructions/winVulnerable.md)
+This is done by disabling Windows defender, update and firewall and also making changes to UAC policies.
+This step is important for executing malware without failure and in admin approval. <br> ***You can refer to this guide to make your VM vulnerable.*** <br> [Guide for making VM vulnerable](/Installation_instructions/winVulnerable.md)
 3. Now make a snapshot of your non infected VM and store it in drakvuf folder.
 This step is necessary so each executable is injected on a fresh instance of the VM and memory traces of previous executable is removed. <br> ***You can refer to this guide to create snapshot of your VM.*** <br> [Guide for creating snapshot of VM](/Installation_instructions/vmSnapshotRestore.md)

 <br>